-In this section, we provide four new outer bounds for rates of two user interference channel with various feedback states.
-The following Theorem provides an outer-bound on the sum-capacity of $(1111)$ feedback model. \begin{theorem} The sum rate of the symmetric Gaussian interference channel for $(1111)$ feedback model is outer bounded by
+The following theorem provides an outer-bound on the sum-capacity of the $(1111)$ feedback model. \begin{theorem} The sum capacity of the two-user symmetric Gaussian interference channel for the $(1111)$ feedback model is outer bounded by